LightBDD/LightBDD/README.md

   STEP 6/6: Then welcome message is returned containing user name STEP 6/6: Passed after 8ms
   SCENARIO RESULT: Passed after 13ms

+FEATURE: [Story-2] Invoice feature
+  In order to pay for products
+  As a customer
+  I want to receive invoice for bought items

 SCENARIO: [Ticket-2] Receiving invoice for products STEP 1/7: GIVEN Product "wooden desk" is available in products storage